• Skip to primary navigation

 While not required, having some low-carb keto crackers is a great addition to your charcuterie board!

-close up of crackers.
+close up of keto crackers.

 I love whipping up some keto crackers from my Keto Breads Cookbook.
 However, if you prefer store-bought, Flackers are readily available and keto-friendly.